Updated July 2022

-Dirndls and lederhosen (“trachten”) aren’t “Oktoberfest costumes”; they’re traditional Bavarian wear!
+Dirndls and lederhosen (“trachten”) aren’t “Oktoberfest costumes”; they are the traditional outfits Bavarian wear!
 We chose to buy our outfits before hitting Munich.
 I wanted to be sure my dirndl fit properly, and my husband was quite curious about the lederhosen.

-However, there are plenty of shops around Munich that will happily sell you “trachten.”
+However, there are plenty of shops around Munich that will happily sell you traditional Bavarian clothing.”
 And you should get yourself outfitted traditionally before going to the festival.
-Nearly everyone you see will be wearing lederhosen and dirndl’s so you won’t feel out of place or uncomfortable.
+Nearly everyone you see will wear traditional dirndls and lederhosen so that you won’t feel out of place or uncomfortable.
 In fact, if you are wearing typical tourist clothes, you will stand out.

 For women, it is essential to know where to tie the bow for the apron on their dirndl.
 Where the bow is tied indicates your marital status.
 A bow on the right side says the wearer is “taken.”
 Conversely, if the bow is on the left, the lady is single.

 A bow in the middle front traditionally meant that the wearer was a virgin.
 However, recently women are using this bow to say none of your business!”